kizangadon/MarsRovers/README.md

 2. How to ensure code correctness?
    1. I plan to ensure code correctness by build a test-driven solution, using good object-oriented programming principles.
    2. The solution will use function testing on two levels, unit-testing and integeration testing.
+   3. The xUnit platform that I have selected for this project is JUnit for unit testing and Mockito for mocking when needed.
-   3. Individual classes will be unit tested whilst components will be integerated using the controller/mediator.
+   4. Individual classes will be unit tested whilst components will be integerated using the controller/mediator.
-   4. SOLID principles will be used in this project.
+   5. SOLID principles will be used in this project.
 Every class that communicates with another class, will communicate with it's interface instead of that concrete class (Dependency Inversion).
-   5. Factories will help the instantiation of certain complex classes.
+   6. Factories will help the instantiation of certain complex classes.

 ## Challenges
 1. What happens when a rover is given a command to go to a block that's not within the landing terain bounds